 Also, keep in mind that you should hold your sprayer gun at least 6 to 8 inches away from the wood surface to get a nice coat of lacquer while preventing oversprays.

 Step 4 – Allow the Surface to Dry

 Once you have applied the first lacquer coat, allow 2-3 hours of time for drying the surface.

-After giving this much time check the surface to make sure that it is not tacky to touch.
+After giving this much time, check the surface to ensure it’s not tacky to the touch.

-Make sure that you use very fine grit sandpaper that does not damage the lacquer coat.
+Make sure you use fine-grit sandpaper that does not damage the lacquer coat.